KaiKogure/gensimPy3/README.rst

 ==============================================

+This is the python 3.3 port of Gensim library available at: <http://radimrehurek.com/gensim/>.
+This port might be useful if people need gensim on Python3.
+It is not backward compatible with Python 2.

 Gensim is a Python library for *topic modelling*, *document indexing* and *similarity retrieval* with large corpora.
 Target audience is the *natural language processing* (NLP) and *information retrieval* (IR) community.